swhasans/Resume/README.md

 ⚡ Will compile [filename].tex and The final output will be a PDF file named [filename].pdf that can be easily printed or emailed to potential employers.

 ### License
 MIT licensed code for personal, open-source, or commercial use.
-Made available under the MIT license [MIT license](https://opensource.org/licenses/MIT).
+Made available under the [MIT license](https://opensource.org/licenses/MIT).
 Attribution appreciated.